kenchuks44/microservices-on-docker/README.md

 ![Screenshot (300)](https://github.com/kenchuks44/microservices-on-docker/assets/88329191/71a01666-c1a1-4002-b52f-bae4ef9427a7)

+## Access the application
-Then, create an inbound rule to allow traffic on the specified port on the ui microservice
+To access the application through a web browser, we create an inbound rule to allow traffic on the specified port on the ui microservice

 ![Screenshot (303)](https://github.com/kenchuks44/microservices-on-docker/assets/88329191/b3c398b0-7031-4ad8-818f-b279cd7a6fba)